 The first graph shows the expected number of articles in each topic each year.
 I’ll call the expected value the weighted sum, since the probabilities from the model are better thought of as weights.
 So for each topic-year pair, it looks at all the articles published that year, and sums the probability they are in that topic.
 The result is a point on this graph.

 Now there is too much data there to take all of it in.
-And if your eyes can correlate the colours on key with colours on the graph, they are keener than mine.
+And if your eyes can correlate the colors on key with colors on the graph, they are keener than mine.
 But still there are some things we can take away from the graph.
 And I want to stress that these things are really very resilient.
 I ran a lot of these models to find one that best reflects the trends in the journals, and all of the following features were stably true across the model runs.

 First, the colors change over the course of the graph.
 The topics that are big deals in the early years are very different to the topics that are big deals in the later years.